Frequently Asked Questions

 Can I get medicine from the SHC, or do I have to go to a pharmacy to pick it up?
 What can the clinicians prescribe?

-The SHC features an in-house dispensary, providing access to common medications.
-A written prescription will be provided for any medication not available at the SHC.
-Conveniently, there are multiple pharmacies in the local community with prescription co‐pay.
+The SHC maintains a supply of frequently used medications in-house.
+A written prescription will be provided during an office visit for any medication not available at the SHC.
+Conveniently, there are multiple pharmacies in the local community.

-Clinicians can prescribe medications in alignment with their treatment plans.
-If deemed appropriate, physicians may provide a referral to a specialist or determine if a higher level of care is required.
+Clinicians prescribe medications in alignment with their treatment plans.
+If a higher level of care is deemed appropriate, physicians may refer their patients to a specialist for medications outside their scope of care.

 Will the SHC accept “walk‐in” appointments?